-6.1 Italian laws and regulations do not have equivalent provisions to comply with all Listing Rules relating to the relevant shareholder protection-for all of our Rules on the contents of constitutional documents22.
-We set out in the Appendix our approach on each of the items required to be included in an Italy incorporated issuer's constitutional documents in order for it to meet our the Listing Rule requirements (Updated in January 2022).
+6.1 Italian laws and regulations do not have equivalent provisions to comply with all Listing Rules relating to the relevant shareholder protection.
+We set out in the Appendix our approach on each of the items required to be included in an Italy incorporated issuer's constitutional documents in order for it to meet the Listing Rule requirements (Updated in January 2022).